-Basic Requirements: A degree in operations research or at least 24 semester hours in a combination of operations research, mathematics, probability, statistics, mathematical logic, science or courses requiring substantial competence in college-level mathematics or statistics.
+Basic Requirements: A degree in operations research or at least 24 semester hours in a combination of courses requiring substantial competence in college-level mathematics or statistics.

 At least 3 of the 24 semester hours must have been in calculus.